 How to Relieve Period Cramps – Where to Start?

 My website delves into the 3 solutions at a strategic level.
 For many of you, it’s just the right amount of information to implement the 3 solutions on your own.
+That e-book delves into the 3 solutions at a strategic level.
+For many of you, it’s just the right amount of information to implement the 3 solutions on your own.

 For some of you, the process might seem like a bit of a struggle on your own, whereas you know interactive guidance and peer accountability increases your opportunity for success.
+That e-book ends by offering additional resources to help.

 If for some reason the timing isn’t right just now to begin the deeper changes I’ve discussed here, I’ll close by offering 3 easy baby steps to move you closer to pain relief: